-We are aware of the difficulties which parents face in driving through Cambridge and when driving through the streets near our Cambridge sites when dropping off/collecting children, and aware that there are many road users in the vicinity who have no connection with the school.

-We do, however, ask for parents' support in keeping the roads near school as safe as possible for our children and their families.
+We are aware of the difficulties which parents face in driving through Cambridge and when driving through the streets near our Cambridge sites when dropping off/collecting children.
+We ask for parents' support in keeping the roads near school as safe as possible for our children and their families.
 Parents are kindly reminded that the zig-zag markings are designed to advise motorists not to park directly outside school, for the safety of people arriving at and departing from the school grounds.

-There are areas in proximity to the senior school that parents may find helpful in dropping/ collecting children, such as the laybys on Trumpington Road, with traffic light pedestrian crossings nearby for students to utilise.
+There are areas in proximity to the Senior School that parents may find helpful in dropping/ collecting children, such as the laybys on Trumpington Road, with pedestrian crossings nearby for students to utilise.
+We encourage parents to not idle outside of the school.